-Thank you for this opportunity to address you,
+Good day, and thank you for this opportunity to address the board,

 My name is Will, and I’ve been a customer of Sears for my entire life (over six decades).
-It is was with great sadness that I’ve watched the slow erosion of locations and morale of Sears across North America, and it is with even greater sadness I heard the announcement of store closures.
-I know there’s very valid reason for the corporation’s decline, but it’ time you folks realize that it’s not outside your boardroom, it’s in it.
+It was with great sadness that I’ve watched the slow erosion of locations and morale of Sears across North America, and it is with even greater sadness that I heard the announcement of store closures.
+I know you feel there’s very valid reasons for the corporation’s decline, but it’s time you folks realize and face the fact that the decline isn’t due to circumstances outside of your boardroom, it’s due to circumstances in it.

 I’ve taken time to write, because I truly believe Sears can become enormously profitable once again, and I’m not willing to sit back doing nothing as it unravels at the seams, even if all I can do is write to you.
 I firmly believe that Sears can be as powerful and profitable today, as it was 120 years ago, but it desperately needs an executive tune up.